monubamb/Services/README.md

 Step 4 :

 All you need now is to run your Visual Studio Application and you are up and running with your ASP.NET Core application running on a Docker container.
 We can take a look at the running container using the “docker ps -a” command.

-In the next follow up blog post, we will explore How to deploy applications on Docker on Windows using Windows Server 2016 TP5